-There’s been a bit of a buzz in our documentary-style community about following the “technical, photography rules” of a documentary photographer that takes on clients… what’s allowed in shooting, what’s allowed in editing, and so on.
+There’s been a bit of a buzz in our documentary family photographer about following the “technical, photography rules” of a documentary photographer that takes on clients… what’s allowed in shooting, what’s allowed in editing, and so on.
 It pisses me off.
 The focus is in the wrong place.
 What you should really be thinking about is what feels right to you as an artist…

 I am seeing questions in our community like:

 - What if I want to give my clients a “Grandma” everyone-smile-at-the-camera shot?

 - What if I see an awesome photo op and want to blurt out, “stop, don’t move!”

 - Is it wrong to move my subjects from a dark space in their home and ask them to ( insert: sit or play a game or whatever they’re doing) where there is better light?

 - Is it wrong to remove this distraction in the background in post-processing?

 Have you ever asked any of those questions to yourself or in a FB group?
 If so, comment on this blog post, I’d love to know what’s on your mind.

 If photographers love shooting what makes them feel alive, why do these questions stop them in their tracks?